Easy Easter Cake, homemade yellow cake, almond butter cream (speckled!), peep layers and candy eggs on top! So cute and so easy!

 - Using a stand mixer or hand mixer with the paddle attachment, cream the butter on medium/high until light and fluffy looking. (½ cup butter)

 - Add in vanilla, almond extract, salt and heavy cream and mix until combined.
-(1 tsp vanilla extract,1 tsp almond extract, ¾ cup heavy cream)
+(1 teaspoon vanilla extract,1 teaspoon almond extract, ¾ cup heavy cream)

 - Add in powdered sugar 1 cup at a time allowing each cup to fully incorporate.
 Do this until all the powdered sugar is added.
 (5 cups powdered sugar)